VA Loan Forbearance

 • Will entering forbearance affect my ability to refinance my VA loan later?

-• Are there disaster-related forbearance protections available in my area?
+• Are there disaster-related forbearance protections available in my county?

 • What documentation do I need to provide to request an extension?